 Knowledge of art & design

 One aspect of art education we, as teachers often overlook is the appreciation of art for the joy of seeing.
 How often do you show your pupils art images without any additional learning agenda?
 How often do they get the chance to show YOU art that they like without it being part of a bigger project, or having to write about it or do a formal presentation?
-By integrating simple show and tell opportunities into your programme of study, you develop the understanding that you can just look at art and enjoy it.
+By integrating simple show-and-tell opportunities into your programme of study, you develop the understanding that you can just look at art and enjoy it.
 Imagine that!

 I passionately believe that all students should leave Year 9 Junior High with a firm grounding in the history of art and design.
 Everyone should know the difference between Medieval and Renaissance art, between Romanticism and Impressionism, the development of abstraction and know how art has developed into the contemporary art we see today.
 This is a minimum requirement in my mind.
 Yet what happens is that most pupils finish art education at the age of fourteen with the bare minimum of experience and knowledge of art and artists.
 They might be able to name half a dozen artists and usually have no idea where they fit into an overall picture of art.
 Teaching the historical development of art can be quite dry and it is often very rigorous.
-That is why I spent a long time developing fun, interesting activities based on drama and role play.
+That is why I spent a long time developing fun, interesting activities based on drama and role-play.
 These lesson activities address the delivery of visual literacy and (in the timeline of art) show pupils how art has developed and changed throughout history.

 One of my pet hates is when art teachers deliver whole projects in the style of an artist they have chosen.
 So if I am a pupil in their class and I don't like this artist I'm stuck studying it for a half term or even a term.
-Often, the whole class emerges with the same or similar outcomes which is not only boring, but incredibly unimaginative.
+Often, the whole class emerges with the same or similar outcomes which is not only boring but incredibly unimaginative.
 Instead of working to the style of the artist, why not try to uncover the deeper meanings behind the way they worked and design a project around that?
-Instead of everyone doing a Kandinsky style piece of art, why not create responses to music in different ways and look at a range of artists?
+Instead of everyone doing a Kandinsky-style piece of art, why not create responses to music in different ways and look at a range of artists?
+Lastly, my other gripe is where pupils blandly copy an artist's work in their sketchbooks and write text about them copied from the internet, without really understanding the work or fully relating it to their own ideas.
+My Primary Factfinder sheet demands greater insight than that!

 Art Timeline